jasonlamkk/docker-jenkins-pipeline/README.md

 Most importantly, we have to grant Jenkins the access to Docker by granting access to `/var/run/docker.sock` socket. ( this is not tested on windows, but there are sources saying it works on: https://jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/#on-windows  Feedbacks are welcomed.)

 ####Grant access to git repositories
-In most of the Jenkins tutorials you will configure upstream git server credentials per project.
+In most of the Jenkins single tier project, you only need to interact with one upstream git server.

-When using the pipeline, we may work with multiple repositories with different credentials.
-**_Better to add a rationale, make the statements more situational.
-Expound on multiple repositories to give relevance to giving Jenkins it's own user._**
+But when works with pipeline, it is very likely you will be pulling a few repositories and combine them to form your testing enviorment.

-The workaround is treat jenkins as a new git user and manage access control on the cloud.
+To better manage the access control, we will treat jenkins as a separated git user, and access read access of to him as follow.

 Below, we will try to print out the existing SSH public key `/root/.ssh/id_rsa.pub`.
     If cannot find any, will create the folder `/root/.ssh`,